 At the end of the post, Bryan invited readers to share how they used text expanders.
 I had already written a post on the topic so I wrote about it from a completely different angle with a custom intro so it was a good addition to his post.
 I copied the best parts of my post and used them for the comment.

 The best part?

 Quick tip: If you try this, always seek to be helpful over promotional.
 People will see right through you if you’re only trying to get attention.

 When new visitors come to your blog, the chances they’ll sift through all the content in your archives is pretty slim.

 “But wait!
 Some of my best content was written months ago, and these new readers are never going to see it!?”

-Sadly, that’s exactly what happens most times.
-But it doesn’t have to be like that…
+Sadly, that’s exactly what happens most times, but it doesn’t have to be like that…

-The email sequence is a series of pre-written emails that are triggered to be sent on different intervals, usually every few days.
-You only have to write them once but your audience will get new content sent to their inbox automatically however often you would like.
+The email sequence is a series of pre-written emails that are triggered to be sent at different intervals — usually every few days.
+You only have to write them once but your audience will get new content sent to their inbox automatically however often you like.

 If the original content is a blog post, what do you want people to do once they finish reading your post?
 I know I want people to subscribe to my email, so I have several email opt-in opportunities.
 Just don’t forget about what comes next in your content marketing strategy that supports your marketing goals.

 Joel Widmer is the Founder & CEO of Fluxe Digital Marketing—a content marketing shop that helps smart businesses create, produce and promote their content through a unique one-on-one interview process.
 When he’s not working, Joel can be found trying new restaurants with his wife, son, and daughter.